 Cellars

 Repair category N/A

-Notes Not applicable.
+Notes

-Electricity

-Repair category 1

-Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Electricity Repair category 2 Notes Aspects of the electrical installation are of an older style.
+Sockets and switches are of mixed age and there is an electrical socket located within the bathroom which is not recommended practice.
+The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-No extractor fan in the bahtroom.
+Some upgrading should be anticipated and budgeted for.